SandraA157/CRM-Software-Redacted-PyQt5-Version/README.md

 The program is a simplified version of CRM (PyQt5 GUI).
 You can edit MySQL database (edit, delete, import, export, and printing data) without requiring prior SQL database knowledge.

 ## Overview
-This Database Administration Project originated as a project to evaluate my ability in Python development after three months of learning Python.
-It is designed as a task-specific tool, with certain functionalities redacted to maintain privacy.
+This CRM originated as a project to evaluate my ability in Python development after three months of learning.

 ## Features
 - Login Page: Secure access control for authorized users.